 Heterosexuality is common not because it is normal, but because it is widely practiced.
 ‘Normal’ is fluid and could change with time.
 What is termed ‘normal’ today could easily be seen as abnormal tomorrow and vice versa.

 When same-sex adults are in a relationship, they exhibit the same traits when they are in love as heterosexual couples do, it does not matter whether it is with same-sex gender or opposite sex.
 We only see an imaginary difference when our brain is socially programmed to believe that only opposite sex partners should be in a sexual relationship.
 Until we are able to break the shackle of limitation placed on our brain by society especially influenced by religion, we won’t be able to explore and reach our full potential as humans.

 If you are in an opposite-sex relationship, spare a minute to ask yourself what your reaction would be if:

-- You were told that you cannot hold hands with your lover in public.
+- You were told that you could not hold hands with your lover in public.

 - You cannot marry the love of your life.

 - You will lose your job or livelihood if you engaged in a heterosexual relationship.

 - You cannot form an organization to support opposite sex relationships.